garrandall/popular-music-data/tracks/i-ve-lost-everything-i-ve-ever-loved-david-ruffin.md

 Oh, baby
 Seem like the odds are against me
-Nothing works out right for me, ooh
+Nothing works out right for me, oh

 I've lost everything I've ever loved
 Honey, honey, now I'm losing you, baby
 I've lost everything I've ever, ever loved
 Honey, honey, now I'm losing you
-Ooh, baby
+Oh, baby

 So, all my love I gave to Jeff
 'Cause he was all I had right then